annzjob/Typicodeautomation/README.md

 Feature File(APItests.feature) --> Contains Specflow scenarios in Gherkin

-Step definition-->Actual definition of steps for the implementation of CRUD operations
+Step definition(APItestsSteps.cs)-->Actual definition of steps for the implementation of CRUD operations